 Outside an extraction workflow.
 For example, determine where to route each document or to label each document in a system of record.

-For best classification results, Sensible recommends that a document type includes a sample set of reference documents that represent the diversity you expect to see in the document type.
+To improve classification results, Sensible recommends that a document type includes a sample set of reference documents that represent the diversity you expect to see in the document type.
 To use a document type for classification, Sensible requires that the type contains at least one reference document.

 For more information about classifying documents, see the Sensible API reference.